felipetovarhenao/bellplay/README.md

   - `bach`, `dada`, and `ears` by Andrea Agostini and Daniele Ghisi.
   - `FluidCorpusManipulation` (_1.0.9_) by _FluCoMa_.

-> `bellplay~` is currently being developed and tested in MacOS (Intel and Apple silicon) — as such, some features may or may not work in Windows machines.
+> `bellplay~` is currently being developed and tested in MacOS (Intel and Apple silicon)—as such, some features may or may not work in Windows machines.

 ### Acknowledgments

-This project relies primarily on the [bach](https://bachproject.net) ecosystem — a family of packages for computer-assisted composition in Max, developed by Andrea Agostini and Daniele Ghisi.
+This project relies primarily on the [bach](https://bachproject.net) ecosystem—a family of packages for computer-assisted composition in Max, developed by Andrea Agostini and Daniele Ghisi.
 It also relies, to a lesser degree, on the [FluCoMa](https://flucoma.org/) package, developed at the University of Huddersfield.

 ### Credits